Dan Harper

-Daniel "Dan" Harper (born 8 December 2000) is a racing driver from Northern Ireland.
+Daniel Harper (born 8 December 2000) is a British racing driver from Northern Ireland.
 He is currently competing as a BMW Motorsport works driver and was the 2023 British GT champion.

 Career

 Harper started his racing career aged six, was a multiple champion in both quad bike and karting competition in his early years, before switching to junior rallying and winning three events in the Ireland Junior 1000 Rally Challenge in 2015.

 Harper made the transition to circuit racing the following year after winning the Ginetta Junior Scholarship and with it a fully-funded season in the Ginetta Junior Championship for 2016.

-In his maiden campaign with Douglas Motorsport, he took two outright race victories and won the Rookie Cup title.
+In his maiden campaign with Douglas Motorsport, Harper took two outright race victories and won the Rookie Cup title.
 He returned for a second campaign and won seven races on his way to third in the final standings.

 Harper then won his second manufacturer scholarship in three years, being named the 2018/19 Porsche GB Junior driver for the Porsche Carrera Cup Great Britain.
 In his first year, he won two races and posted more pole positions and fastest laps than any other driver.

-In 2019, he won the drivers’ title and finished the season with the most wins (8), pole positions (6) and fastest laps (11).
+In 2019, Harper won the drivers’ title and finished the season with the most wins (eight), pole positions (six) and fastest laps (11).

 For 2020/21, Harper was signed by BMW Motorsport to compete as part of their BMW Junior Team.
 In each season, he contested the Nürburgring Endurance Series and ADAC TOTAL 24 Hours of Nürburgring alongside team-mates Max Hesse and Neil Verhagen.

 Starting the 2020 NES season in a BMW M240i, the BMW Junior Team took a maiden class win in their third race.
 A step up to a BMW M4 GT4 soon after yielded a class podium in their first race and a class victory in their first attempt at the ADAC Total 24 Hours of Nürburgring.